Subscription Modal Banner

 T-bills can be good investments if you want to invest in the short term and park your money in a safe place as their backed by the Singapore government.
 You’ll also be guaranteed a fixed interest payment when the bond matures and you can start investing with a small capital of S$1,000.
 Furthermore, there's also no capital gains tax.

-That said, while the yield for T-bills is attractive, it's still below the core inflation rate in Singapore, which is currently 5.5% as of February 2023.
+That said, while the yield for T-bills is attractive, it's only slightly above the core inflation rate in Singapore, which is currently 5% as of October 2023.
 T-bills also offer around the same interest rates as fixed deposits and savings accounts, though it's not near their maximum rates.

 Another drawback of T-bills is that they aren’t as liquid as the SSB, as you’ll need to sell your bonds in the secondary market if you want to redeem them early.
 This could also result in losses as bond prices fluctuate according to market conditions.